 Docile feminine labour

 The stereotype of docile feminised labour has been advantageous to capital because of the flexibilities it offers.
 This includes the ability to work longer hours to meet demanding orders from international buyers, as well as the absence of ‘rigidities’ like collective bargaining requirements (women in export processing zones are not typically unionised).
 But such labour does not exist naturally; capitalists and state elites have had to actively produce it.
-One way in was this was achieved was through spatial strategies.
+One way this was achieved was through spatial strategies.
 For example, in places like Thailand, clothing factories are located near border-towns, and rely on migrant workers from distant regions precisely because they lack the legal rights, social support networks and cultural know-how to protect their interests.
 Recent suggestions to transform refugee camps into ‘industrial incubators’ shows the ongoing use of such zoning technologies.

 Another way of making docile labour has been through the gendered practices and rhetorics of shop-floor life.
 In Sri Lanka this has taken the form of paternalism, where management acts in loco parentis (i.e. in the place of a parent).
 This has involved managers liaising with their employees’ family members, targeting parents directly in recruitment drives, providing hostels with tight security arrangements, and replicating paternal relations on the shop floor between managers and workers.
 The replication of familialism and the subjugation and exploitation it implied for women has been noted across industrialising Asia, revealing the gendered relations underlying the rapid GDP growth.